 Transcription will be completed by an independent transcriptionist/transcription company who holds a contract with the University of Oxford.
 Transcripts will be labelled with anonymous IDs and any identifiable data (e.g., identifying the participant(s) or their place of work) will be removed from the transcripts.

 Participant characteristics will be entered on a separate Microsoft Excel spreadsheet with unique participant IDs only.
-Observation field notes will be stored as Word documents with unique site IDs and no mention of individual hospital staff so that Trusts cannot be identified.
+Observation field notes will be transcribed and stored as Word documents with unique site IDs and no mention of individual hospital staff so that Trusts cannot be identified.
 Participant characteristics, field notes and anonymised transcripts will be stored as Excel or Word documents a study folder with access restricted to the study team.

 Transcripts and observations notes will be uploaded to NVivo 12 software to aid analysis.